-Block F: OTHER EXPENSES Block G : OTHER OUTPUT?RECEIPTS Sl.
-No. Items Expenditure (in Rs.)
-S1.
-No. Items Receipts (in Rs.)
-(1) (2) (3) (1) (2) (3) 1.
-2. Work done by others on materials supplied by the industrial undertaking Repair & Maintenance of 1.
-Income from services (industrial/non industrial including work done for others on materials supplied by them and sale value of waste left by the party) (i) Buildings and other construction (ii) Other Fixed Assets 2.
-Variation in stock of semi-finished goods (col. 4 minus col. 3 against item 5 in Block D) 3.
-Operating Expenses 3.
-4. Value of electricity generated and sold Value of own construction 4.
-Non-operating expenses (excluding insurance charges) 5.
-Net balance of goods sold in the same condition as purchased.
-5. Insurance Charges (Item 11 of block G minus item 11 of block F) 6.
-Rent paid for Plant & Machinery and other fixed assets 6.
-Rent received for Plant & Machinery and other fixed assets 7.
-Total Expenses (1 to 6) 7.
-Total receipts (1 to 6) 0 8.
-Rent received for buildings 8.
-9. Rent paid for buildings Rent paid for land on lease or royalties on mines, quarries 9.
-Rent received for land on lease or royalties on mines, quarries and similar assets 10 and similar assets 10.
-Interest Received 10.
-11. Interest paid Purchase value of goods sold in the same condition as 11.
-Sale value of goods sold in the same condition as purchased purchased 12.
-Total Subsidies
+Block G : OTHER OUTPUT/RECEIPTS

+Sl.
+No. Items Receipts

+(in Rs.)

+(1) (2) (3)

+1. Income from services (industrial/non industrial

+including work done for others on materials

+supplied by them and sale value of waste left by

+the party)

+2. Variation in stock of semi-finished goods

+(col.4 minus col 3 against item 5 in block D)

+3. Value of electricity generated and sold

+4. Value of own construction

+5. Net balance of goods sold in the same condition

+as purchased.

+(item 11 of block G minus item 11 of block F)

+6. Rent received for plant & machinery and other

+fixed assets

+7. Total receipts (1 to 6)

+8. Rent received for buildings

+9. Rent received for land on lease or royalties on

+mines, quarries and similar assets

+10. Interest received

+11. Sale value of goods sold in the same condition as

+purchased

+12. Total subsidies